The Unmissable Sales Page Review · $495 AUD · 5 business days

 01

-Your headline is doing more work than any other sentence on the page.
-Most headlines tell people what the offer is.
-The ones that convert tell people how it will feel to have it.
-"A 6-week coaching programme for coaches" is a snoooooze-f*cking-fest.
-The headline that gets them leaning forward creates desire, builds intrigue, makes them feel something.
-That's the difference.
-And I will find it — or the lack of it — on your page.
+Your headline does more work than any sentence on the page.
+Most tell people what the offer is.
+The ones that convert tell people how it'll feel to have it.
+"A 6-week coaching programme for coaches" is a snooze-fest.
+I'll find the desire — or the lack of it.

 02